ajahne/blog/_drafts/2020-6-14-representation-matters.md

 A nah, this ain't some rah rah, Kumbaya ish.
 I worked my ass off.

 That semester I made Dean's list.
 And the next.
-And once I graduated, I went and got my Master's Degree in Computer Science, getting straight As in almost every semester.
+And once I graduated, I went and got my Master's Degree in Computer Science, getting straight A's in almost every semester.

-And, in one of my proudest moments, the kid who got a D- in intro to Computer Science, became the head TA for that very same class.
+And, in one of my proudest moments, the kid who got a D- in Intro to Computer Science, became the head TA for that very same class.
 When the professor was out, that kid taught the class.

 That kid was proud.